-Work Box: A 50th Anniversary Collection
+Work Box: A 50th Anniversary Collection (sold out)

 The Work Box: A Commemorative Collection from the Detroit Artists’ Workshop.